ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ![Activity diagram of a user replying to another users _Cheep_](diagrams/images/Reply.png){ width=35% }

-## Sequence of functionality/calls trough _Chirp!_
+## Sequence of Functionality/Calls through _Chirp!_
 Below is a UML sequence diagram illustrating the sequence of calls in the _Chirp!_ application when it receives an HTTP `GET /` request from a client, corresponding to a request for the _Public Timeline_.
 More specifically, the diagram focuses on the calls relevant to retrieving and displaying the _Public Timeline_ _Cheeps_.
 The diagram is intentionally kept at an architectural level of abstraction.
 It therefore emphasises the collaboration between the main system components (`Chirp.Web`, `Chirp.Infrastructure`, and the database), rather than the internal implementation details.
 As a result, certain methods (e.g. `Public.OnGet()`) have been deliberately omitted.
 This abstraction is chosen to keep the diagram readable while still conveying the essential technical flow through the application’s layered architecture.
-The intention is to depict how a user’s incomming request is handled end-to-end, from the incoming HTTP request to data retrieval and the final rendering of the _Public Timeline_ with the relevant _Cheeps_.
+The intention is to depict how a user’s incoming request is handled end-to-end, from the incoming HTTP request to data retrieval and the final rendering of the _Public Timeline_ with the relevant _Cheeps_.

 ![Sequence diagram depicting the sequence of calls through the _Chirp!_ application when it receives an HTTP GET request](diagrams/images/SequenceDiagram.png){ width=100% }

 # Process
-## Build, test, release, and deployment
+## Build, Test, Release, and Deployment
 For building, releasing and testing GitHub Actions was used.

 ### Building & Releasing